md81544/latheControl/README.md

     sudo apt install cppcheck ctags

 To make a binary to run on non-Pi hardware, just type `make`.
 This mocks out the pigpio library usage, and also provides mock objects for all the steppers and rotary encoder, which means you can test it on a PC without needing to be in the workshop.
+This build includes debugging symbols.

 To make the binary on a Pi, type `make release`.
+This expects real hardware to be present.

 To run unit tests, `cd` to the `test` directory and type `make`.